allenmackley/Notes-Examples-Snippets/js/design_patterns/module_pattern.md

 In this case, `cart.total()` is a public method, which means if we examined `cart` in the console, we would see it, and it could also be overwritten on the global scope.

 ### Why use private methods?
-When writing a class, we need to think about which parts of the class are going to be accessible by other parts of our application, and which parts are internal methods that simply structure functionality?
+When writing a class, we need to think about which parts of the class are going to be accessible by other parts of our application, and which parts are internal methods that simply structure functionality.

 Private methods encapsulate complexity that doesn't need to be exposed.
 These methods won't be reimplimented and accessed by future programmers and are meant to be used for internal processes.